Scarano/Headword/README.md

 ## The rest of the OCR error correction system

 I don't currently plan to spend time documenting this stuff because:
- 1. Honestly, modern OCR software already has decent language modeling for commonly-used languages baked in, so for typical OCR needs in industry, the marginal utility of a post-processing system like this is small.
+ 1. Honestly, modern OCR software already has decent language modeling for commonly-used languages baked in, so for your typical practical OCR needs, the marginal utility of a post-processing system like this is small.
- 2. This particular system is complicated and difficult to use.
+ 2. This particular system is complicated and therefore difficult to use.
 There are a lot of hyperparameters.

-However, if you have text data with OCR errors (and an error-free training corpus that is better-matched to the OCR text than the OCR system's language model training), then maybe Headword will be of use to you.
+However, if you have text data with OCR errors _and_ an error-free training corpus that is better-matched to the OCR text than the OCR system's language model training, then _maybe_ Headword will be of use to you.
 In that case, feel free to get in touch for assistance.

 ## License